-How to Use SBA’s Size Standard Tool
+How to Use the SBA’s Size Standard Tool

-Government Business Development | 5 Min Read
+Government Business Development | 4 Min Read

 Step 1: Defining Your Primary NAICS Code

+The first step is determining the "key" you need to work this tool--your primary NAICS Code.
 North American Industry Classification System (NAICS) Codes are part of a classification system used by government agencies to collect, analyze, and publish statistical data on the North American business economy.
-The federal procurement sector uses the codes to classify specific industries.
-Simply, NAICS Codes are a reference number or point that is used to describe the core of a firm’s business.
-GSA utilizes these codes by matching up their Special Item Numbers (SINs) so there’s typically a correlating fit.
+The federal procurement sector uses the codes to classify specific industries, and also to determine business size.
+Size Standards are based off NAICS Codes and are important in determining your business size.
+So if you don't know it already, you'll need to identify your primary NAICS Code.

 As mentioned above, NAICS Codes are used to decide whether a company qualifies as a small business concern for federal contracting purposes.
 It considers economic characteristics comprising the structure of an industry, including: